Direct and Circumstantial Evidence

 It is that which relates to a series of facts other than fact in issue.
 This evidence assumes great importance when direct evidence is lacking.

-The most fundamental decision on circumstantial evidence is-
+The most fundamental decision on circumstantial evidence is, Hanumant Govind Nargundkar vs. State of MP.

-J. Mahajan said that the circumstances should be of a conclusive nature and tendency and they should be such as to exclude every hypothesis excluding the one proposed to be proved.
+J. Mahajan said that the circumstances should be of a conclusive nature and tendency.
+They should be such as to exclude every hypothesis, excluding the one proposed to be proved.

 Presumption of Law